 There was a period in my life when I was an active amateur photographer.
-It was a time when I travelled a lot, so unsurprisingly, some of my best photos came from this period.
-Coming home was hard, since all I wanted to do was show people the beautiful places I’ve been.
-My family would politely sit through my slideshows but it wasn’t hard to tell, after a while, they did not understand my enthusiasm.
+It was a time when I travelled a lot.
+With a camera in hand most if not all of the time, some of my best photos came from this period.
+Coming home was hard: family would politely sit through my slideshows but it wasn’t hard to tell, after a while, they did not “get” my enthusiasm.

-Being an amateur photographer, my GAS (Gear Acquisition Syndrome) peaked with the birth of my first child.
+My Gear Acquisition Syndrome (GAS) peaked with the birth of my first child.
 My husband, who accompanied me in the delivery room was given control of all the cameras because for once, I couldn’t be behind the camera.
-Relinquishing that control was hard for me.
-As my child grew and starting moving about, I needed a new camera.
+Relinquishing that control was hard!
+As my child grew and starting moving about, I “needed” a new camera.
 One that had faster AF so that I didn’t end up with blurry pictures.
 One that was compact, so I would actually bring it with me, along with the massive amount of baby gear we needed, every time we went out.

 Then, a shocking thing happened.
 I no longer enjoyed photography.
 No matter how unobtrusive the camera, I could not be fully present when I was also thinking about making a photo.
 More and more now, I am photographing on my phone and less worried about if and how the photo actually turns.
 Sometimes I don’t get the shot I wanted, and it’s not even that big of a deal any more.
 At first, it seemed like one of those parenting realities hitting me in the face.
 But upon further reflection, maybe it is just another phase in my development as a photographer.